Quramy/ts-graphql-plugin/README.md

               "name": "viewer",
               :
 ```

-You can generate a schema data .json file using `introspectionQuery`.
-If you want detail, see https://facebook.github.io/relay/docs/guides-babel-plugin.html#schema-json .

 You can pass URL and custom HTTP headers.
 It's useful to use an existing GraphQL server like [GitHub v4 API](https://developer.github.com/v4/).
 For example: